jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (i) a department; or
     (ia)
     (ii) an Office of Parliament; or
+    (iia) a parliamentary agency; or
     (iii) a Schedule 4 organisation; or
     (iv) a Schedule 4A company; and
   (b) for all or any of the purposes specified in section 81(1)﻿(a), (b), or (c), to an entity referred to in section 27(3)﻿(a) to (f).
-(4) A chief executive of a department, an Office of Parliament, a Schedule 4 organisation, a Schedule 4A company, or any other entity referred to in section 27(3) must comply with any instructions issued under this section to the extent that the instructions apply to that department, Office, organisation, company, or entity.
+(4) A chief executive of a department, an Office of Parliament, a parliamentary agency, a Schedule 4 organisation, a Schedule 4A company, or any other entity referred to in section 27(3) must comply with any instructions issued under this section to the extent that the instructions apply to that department, Office, agency, organisation, company, or entity.
 (5) Any instructions issued under this section for the purposes of section 81(1)﻿(ba) must be consistent, in the opinion of the Minister, with generally accepted accounting practice and any reporting standard imposed by or under any other Act, to the extent that those matters are relevant to those instructions.
 (6) Instructions under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (7)